innocentmayemuhavi/innocentmayemuhavi/README.md

 - 👋 Hi, I’m @innocentmayemuhavi
 - 👀 I’m interested in ... codding
-- 🌱 I’m currently learning ...React js
+- 🌱 I’m currently learning ...ML and Flutter
 - 💞️ I’m looking to collaborate on ...many projects
 - 📫 How to reach me ... innocentmuhavimaye@gmail.com